RationAI/xopat/README.md

 **External parameters** &emsp;
 We will use [R] for required and [O] for optional parameters.
 - [O]`params` - visualisation parameters, supported:
-    - [O]`experimentId` - this visualisation-dependent parameter, not really important (unless used by some plugins)
+    - [O]`experimentId` - our usecase-dependent parameter, not really important (unless used by some plugins)
     - [O]`visualizationProtocol` - see protocol construction below
+    - [O]`customBlending` - allow to program custom blending, default `false`
     - [O]`viewport` - where to focus
         - [R]`point` - center of the focus
         - [R]`zoomLevel` - level of the zoom
-- [R]`data` - defines the data for background (a list of paths to the pyramidal tiffs such that that server can understand it)
+- [R]`data` - defines the data for background (a list of paths to the pyramidal tiffs such that that server can understand it), elements of this list are essentially given to the construction of the protocol)
 - [R]`background` - defines what images compose the **image part**, at least one element must be present
     - [R]`dataReference` - index to the `data` array, can be only one unlike in `shaders`
     - [0]`lossless` - default `false` if the data should be sent from the server as 'png' or 'jpg'